awsdocs/amazon-aurora-user-guide/doc_source/USER_Events.md

 Amazon RDS groups these events into categories that you can subscribe to so that you can be notified when an event in that category occurs\.
 You can subscribe to an event category for a DB instance, DB cluster,  DB cluster snapshot, DB parameter group, or DB security group\.
 For example, if you subscribe to the Backup category for a given DB instance, you are notified whenever a backup\-related event occurs that affects the DB instance\.
 If you subscribe to a configuration change category for a DB security group, you are notified when the DB security group is changed\.
 You also receive notification when an event notification subscription changes\.

-For Amazon Aurora, events occur at the cluster rather than instance level, so you don't receive events if you subscribe to an Aurora DB instance\.
-Subscribe to the DB cluster instead\.
+For Amazon Aurora, events occur at both the DB cluster and the DB instance level, so you can receive events if you subscribe to an Aurora DB cluster or an Aurora DB instance\.

 Event notifications are sent to the addresses that you provide when you create the subscription\.
 You might want to create several different subscriptions, such as one subscription receiving all event notifications and another subscription that includes only critical events for your production DB instances\.
 You can easily turn off notification without deleting a subscription by choosing **No** for **Enabled** in the Amazon RDS console or by setting the `Enabled` parameter to `false` using the AWS CLI or Amazon RDS API\.